aman7011/shodhan-frontend/README.md

-# Shodhan Ayurveda - Frontend
+# Shodhan Ayurved - Frontend

-A modern React-based frontend application for Shodhan Ayurveda, providing a comprehensive platform for Ayurvedic healthcare services, disease information, and clinic management.
+A modern React-based frontend application for Shodhan Ayurved, providing a comprehensive platform for Ayurvedic healthcare services, disease information, and clinic management.

 ## 🌟 Features